Faq

 Do you offer landowner tags (ie: Guaranteed Tags)?

 They are available on a first-come, first-serve basis.
+A Landowner deposit is going to be $10,000.

 Should I Try to Draw a Tag, or Buy a Landowner Tag?